 These two small towns are in the same direction outside of Buenos Aires and can be visited on the same day.

-Just an hour drive northwest of Buenos Aires, Lujan is a nice place to visit for a day.
-It’s main attraction is the impressive gothic Basilica.
-The Provincial Museum Complex is a good place to learn about the history of the city.
+Just an hour’s drive northwest of Buenos Aires, Lujan is a nice place to visit for a day.
+Its main attraction is the impressive gothic Basilica.
+The Provincial Museum Complex is a good place to learn about the city’s history.

-There is no public transportation connecting Buenos Aires to Carlos Keen, so if you want to go you will have to rent a car.
-You can do so here
+There is no easy public transportation connecting Buenos Aires to Carlos Keen, so if you want to go, you will have to rent a car.
+I recommend DiscoverCars for your car rentals abroad.
+You can compare prices across companies, and have good support.

 Feria de Mataderos